qlixed/datascrambler/README.md

 # datascrambler
 Datascrambler a command line application to encrypt and scramble (or ofuscate?) information!.
 It Uses AES (pycrypto) and Reed-Solomon (py_ecc) to Scramble the data.
 Is written in Python and is cross-platform.
-See the StartHere on Wiki to more information...
-Or maybe you need to know HowThisWork :)
+See the Home https://github.com/qlixed/datascrambler/wiki/Home on Wiki to more information...
+Or maybe you need to know How it works: https://github.com/qlixed/datascrambler/wiki/HowThisWork :)

 ##A good place to Start...
 ###Introduction